Juniva616/art/README.md

 ## Fixed bugs

-When I tested the site on the mobile phone I noticed that the columns of text are very long, and having read one column, it is uncomfortable to scroll up to read the second one, so I have changed the code, wrapping the text in flex-box and made it responsive to small screen sizes.
-Now on the smaller screens the text columns transform to rows and it is easy and pleasant to read the text.
+1. When I tested the site on the mobile phone I noticed that the columns of text are very long, and having read one column, it is uncomfortable to scroll up to read the second one, so I have changed the code, wrapping the text in flex-box and made it responsive to small screen sizes.
+Now on the smaller screens the text columns transform to rows and it is easy to read the text.
+2. The navigation bar did not shrink well when the screen size was reduced.
+I wrapped it in a flex-container but it did not help.
+The problem was in the style rule margin-left which was set to 8%.
+I have added new rules to media queries and the problem was fixed.
+3. The width of the input fields of the form was wider than the form on the mobile phone screens.
+The problem was fixed.

 ### Unfixed bugs
 No unfixed bugs.